adunis/globe-seekers-vault/locations/Globeseekers I/Feywild.md

 ●

 Legacy of the Eladrin: The remnants of the Eladrin civilisation can still be found scattered throughout the Feywild.
-Ruined cities overgrown with enchanted vegetation, ancient artifacts imbued with potent magic, and lingering enchantments that warp reality itself are a testament to their once-dominant presence.
+Ruined [[Cities]] overgrown with enchanted vegetation, ancient artifacts imbued with potent magic, and lingering enchantments that warp reality itself are a testament to their once-dominant presence.
 These remnants are often sought by adventurers and scholars seeking knowledge of the Feywild's past or hoping to harness the Eladrin's lost magic.

 ●